-- Incorporate and apply knowledge of the skills and central concepts of their disciplines into an integrated curriculum; - Define and describe the growth and development characteristics of P-12 students; identify critical historical, philosophical, and theoretical themes in education; - Instruct students from diverse populations who vary in rate, ability, compatibility, cultural background, and style of learning; - Plan and implement a variety of instructional strategies to promote critical thinking, problem solving, and performance in P-12 students; - Apply classroom management skills using various techniques including the ability to manage the physical classroom environment; - Employ different types of communication strategies to insure active participation of all P-12 students; - Plan, create, and evaluate materials appropriate for instruction; - Apply a variety of assessment techniques for diagnosing and prescribing teaching strategies to impact achievement inP-12 students; - Use reflection, research, and inquiry to support professional development and professional practice;
+- Apply knowledge of the skills and central concepts of their disciplines and incorporate the concepts into an integrated curriculum to facilitate and support content understandings; - Define and describe the growth and development characteristics of children and adolescents and a knowledge of content and critical historical, philosophical, and theoretical themes in education;

-- Identify appropriate and effective collaboration, communication and interpersonal skills with P-12 students, teachers, parents, administrators, and others in the community; - Identify attributes of professional dispositions; - Integrate technology into teaching practices to enhance learning and impact achievement in P-12 students
+- Instruct students from diverse populations who vary in rate, ability, compatibility, cultural background, and style of learning; - Plan and implement a variety of instructional strategies to promote subject specific understanding by using language demands and opportunities for guided practice; - Apply classroom management skills using various techniques including the ability to manage the physical classroom; - Employ effective communication strategies to identify and respond to potential misconceptions and build on peer comments; - Cite evidence of student struggles and misunderstandings and use balanced feedback of strengths and weaknesses as guidance for self-evaluation that leads to deeper understanding of current and future work; - Apply effective assessment techniques for the purpose of diagnosing subject specific gaps in student learning and providing strategic support grounded in research and /or theory; - Identify professionalism, to include dispositions, and the knowledge and ability to effectively collaborate and communicate with appropriate stakeholders; - Integrate instructional technology to foster learning and student achievement.

 The prospective candidate has many options.
-Programs leading to degrees and/or eligibility for initial certification are offered in Early Childhood Education, English, Health and Physical Education, History, Mathematics, Middle Grades Education, Music, and Special Education.
+Programs leading to degrees and/or eligibility for initial certification are offered in Early Childhood Education, English, Health and Physical Education, History, Mathematics, Middle Grades Education, Music, Political Science, and Special Education.
 In addition, students may earn the Bachelor of Science in Education degree in Exercise Science/Wellness, a non-teaching degree.